-The Time menu lets you set up time-related features.
-Time menu consists of Sleep Timer, Wake-Up Timer, and Time of Day.
+The Time menu lets you set up time-related features and a DTVLink timed recording.
+Time menu consists of Sleep Timer, Record/Wake Timer, and Time of Day.

 Sleep Timer A one-time event that is used to set the TV to turn off at a specific time.